Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-This is a rare rotation and is frequently combined with acute medicine so you get a well rounded experience.
+This is a rare rotation and is frequently combined with acute medicine so you get a well-rounded experience.
 Expect to get involved with clinics, minor surgery & receive plenty of teaching as dermatologists tend to be very friendly.
 You will get plenty of supervision.

 You tend to be supernumerary so you’re there more to observe and learn rather than carry out complex outpatient management, but it helps if you can describe lesions well.
 Ultimately, you tend to have plenty of time to develop your portfolio.

-Dermatology is a very academic specialty so you’ll attend lots of CPC meetings, journal clubs, combined case discussions and MDT meetings.
+Dermatology is a very academic specialty so you’ll attend lots of CPC meetings, journal clubs, combined case discussions and MDT

 If you’re interested in surgery, try to get involved with as many procedures as you can & keep a logbook.
 You’ll get plenty of practice with suturing & incisions.